Devils Tower: Climbing

 Today, hundreds of climbers scale the sheer rock walls of Devils Tower each summer.
-The most common route is the Durrance Route, which was the second free route established in 1938.
-There are many established and documented climbing routes covering every side of the tower, ascending the various vertical cracks and columns of the rock.
+The most common route is the Durrance Route, which was the second free-climbing route, established in 1938.
+Many established and documented climbing routes cover every side of the tower, ascending the various vertical cracks and columns of the rock.
 The difficulty of these routes ranges from relatively easy to some of the most challenging in the world.
 All climbers are required to register with a park ranger before and after attempting a climb.
-No overnight camping at the summit is allowed; climbers return to base on the same day they ascend.
+No overnight camping at the summit is allowed; climbers must return to base on the same day they ascend.

-The Tower is sacred to several Plains tribes, including the Lakota, Cheyenne and Kiowa.
-Because of this, many Native American leaders objected to climbers ascending the monument, considering this to be a desecration.
-The climbers argued that they had a right to climb the Tower, since it is on federal land.
-A compromise was eventually reached with a voluntary climbing ban during the month of June when the tribes are conducting ceremonies around the monument.
-Climbers are asked, but not required, to stay off the Tower in June.
-According to the PBS documentary In the Light of Reverence, approximately 85% of climbers honor the ban and voluntarily choose not to climb the Tower during the month of June.
-However, several climbers along with the Mountain States Legal Foundation sued the Park Service, claiming an inappropriate government entanglement with religion.
+The Tower is sacred to several Plains tribes, including the Lakota, Cheyenne, and Kiowa.
+Because of this, many Native American leaders object to climbers ascending the monument, considering this to be a desecration.
+The climbers have argued that they have a right to climb the tower, since it is on federal land.
+A compromise eventually reached enacted a voluntary climbing ban during June, when the tribes conduct ceremonies around the monument and climbers are asked, but not required, to stay off the tower.
+According to the PBS documentary In the Light of Reverence, about 85% of climbers honor the ban and voluntarily choose not to climb the tower during June, but several climbers along with the Mountain States Legal Foundation have sued the Park Service, claiming an inappropriate government entanglement with religion.

 Incidents

-Seven people have died climbing Devils Tower in the park's 118 year history.
-Rescues of stranded and under-equipped climbers on the formation are common.
+Seven people have died climbing Devils Tower in the park's 119-year history.
+Rescues of stranded and underequipped climbers on the formation are common.
 The most recent fatality was in September 2024, when a climber fell to his death while descending, leaving his climbing partner stranded without a rope on the face of the tower until help arrived.